Ashish Shelar

 Ashish Shelar (born 3 October 1972) is an Indian politician and cricket administrator belonging to Bharatiya Janata Party.
 He served as Maharashtra Legislative Assembly member representing Vandre West since 2014.
-He was president of the Mumbai unit of the BJP.
+He is president of the Mumbai unit of the BJP.
 He was elected as vice president of Mumbai Cricket Association on 17 June 2015.
+Elected as treasurer of the BCCI.

 On 9 September 2015, Shelar gained controversy when he helped ban the sale of meat for 8 days for the annual Jain celebration, Paryushana, at which time total fast from any and every food is required.
 Most constituencies in Maharashtra ban the sale of meat for only 4 days.
 The ban was criticized by the BJP's Maharashtra coalition partner, Shiv Sena.

 Education and early career

 Shelar graduated from Parle College with a Bachelor of Science (B.Sc.) degree in 1992.
 He then completed a three-year law degree from G. J. Advani Law College, at the University of Mumbai.

 A native from Sindhudurg district of Konkan, Ashish was born in chawl system dwelling of mill-workers area.
 Later in his childhood he shifted and settled in Bandra West with his parents and family.
-He joined RSS in school days and completed Prathamik Varsha course.
+He joined RSS in school days and completed Prathamik Varga course.
 He went on to join ABVP in college and successfully rose to the leading position of Mumbai Secretary of ABVP.

+Ashish is a member of the Rashtriya Swayamsevak Sangh (RSS), Since his Childhood a far-right Hindu nationalist paramilitary volunteer organisation.